George McVitie

 George James McVitie (born 7 September 1948) is an English footballer who played as a right winger in the Football League.

+Career

 McVitie's club of longest service was Carlisle United for whom he played in two spells.
 These were sandwiched around playing for West Bromwich Albion and Oldham Athletic.
 He ended his senior career playing in Scotland for Dumfries club, Queen of the South.